 Although we visited a bigger supermarket, the fruit and vegetable selection was still small.

-Though, they do have the basics such as onions, garlic, tomatoes, mushrooms, courgettes, red and green peppers.
+Though, they do have the basics such as onions, garlic, tomatoes, mushrooms, courgettes, and red and green peppers.

 Apples are available in most shops and so are bananas.
 However watch out for the fruit and veg you pick out, as I found that a lot of them had started turning bad or had big gouges and cuts in them.

-If you’re planning a trip to Bansko, I would recommend staying in an accommodation which has some sort of cooking facilities, as I find eating in is mostly the safest and easiest way to getting true vegan food.
+If you’re planning a trip to Bansko, I would recommend staying in an accommodation which has some sort of cooking facilities, as I find eating in is mostly the safest and easiest way to get true vegan food.

-We stayed in an airbnb which only had a small two plate hob, which wasn’t a problem for the duration we were in Bansko but did limit us on the number of things we could cook.
+We stayed in an Airbnb which only had a small two-plate hob, which wasn’t a problem for the duration we were in Bansko but did limit us on the number of things we could cook.

 We only ate out in restaurants twice during our 5 days in Bansko (mostly because we were so exhausted from a full day of skiing, but it was also far kinder to our pockets).
 We ate pasta with premade sauce two of the nights with garlic bread and on another night we had creamy pepper, onion and tomato risotto.

-To make the risotto creamy, we used the ‘original spread me’ that I had found in Aldo supermarket.
+To make the risotto creamy, we used the ‘original spread me’ that I had found in the Aldo supermarket.
 I haven’t come across it in England before so it was very exciting to give it a go!

 I was pleasantly surprised by the taste it gave.
-As it was a soya product, there was no overwhelming taste and instead it made the risotto lovely and creamy.
+As it was a soya product, there was no overwhelming taste instead it made the risotto lovely and creamy.